 Update your personal information, preferences, or password.
+Some fields only display if you are logged in as a superuser.

 - 1. Navigate to Administration > Preferences. - 2.
-Modify account preferences as required in the Update User page. - Click Update User to save your changes.

-Note: Some fields in the Update User page only display if you are logged in as a superuser.

-Field Description First Name (Read Only) The first name of the user.
-Email Enter the email address.
-Last Name (Read Only) The last name of the user.
-Phone The phone of the user.
-Time Zone Specify the time zone in which you primarily access Traverse.
-Role (Read Only) The role of the user.
-New Password / Confirm Password Updates the password for the currently logged in user.
-Locale Specify the language to use during Traverse sessions.
-Only Show Devices In Following State(s) When Filter Is On Specify the severity at which devices, services and tests display on summary pages.
-For example, if you select OK , any device that has all tests in the OK state (thereby causing the device summary to be OK) display in the device summary pages.
-The same applies to department (for administrator logins) and test summary pages.
-If you only want devices and tests to display on summary pages when a CRITICAL problem occurs, uncheck all states other than CRITICAL and click Update User .
-You can disable the filter in summary pages by selecting Turn Filter Off .
-Maximum Summary Page Items Specify the number of lines (per page) to display in the Summary Page.
-Set this to a value that is less than 200, or your browser will require a long period of time to display the output.
-Maximum Messages To Display Specify the number of lines (per page) to display in the Event Manager window.
-Summary Screen Refresh Interval Use the drop-down menu to specify the interval at which the Summary Page automatically refreshes.
-Highlight Recent events Select this option to highlight recent events in Traverse "classic UI" summary pages.
+Set options on the User Information tab. - Department Displays only when logged on as a superuser. - > Role (Read Only) The role of the user. - > Login ID Your Traverse username. - > New Password / Confirm Password Updates the password for the currently logged in user. - > First Name (Read Only) The first name of the user. - Last Name (Read Only) The last name of the user. - > Email Address Enter the email address. - > Time Zone Specify the time zone in which you primarily access Traverse. - > Locale Specify the language to use during Traverse sessions. - 3.
+Set options on the Preferences tab. - Only Show Devices In Following State(s) When Filter Is On Specify the severity at which devices, services and tests display on summary pages. - ✓ For example, if you select OK, any device that has all tests in the OK state (thereby causing the device summary to be OK) display in the device summary pages. - ✓ The same applies to department (for administrator logins) and test summary pages.
+If you only want devices and tests to display on summary pages when a CRITICAL problem occurs, uncheck all states other than CRITICAL and click Update User. - ✓ You can disable the filter in summary pages by selecting Turn Filter Off. - ➤ Refresh Summary View / Refresh Interval If checked, use the slider to specify the interval at which the Summary Page automatically refreshes. - ➤ Enable Multi-factor Authentication If checked, user has to follow the 2FA process to login to Traverse account. - Highlight Recent Events If checked, highlights recent events in Traverse "classic UI" summary pages. - > Default State of Display Filter Enable or Disable the default state of the Display Filter.

-User Interface Features
+User Interface